darkredz/Zeko-SQL-Builder/README.md

 Currently the DB connection pool is an abstraction on top of [HikariCP](https://github.com/brettwooldridge/HikariCP) and Vert.x JDBC client module.

 ## Creating DB Connection Pool and Session
-First create a HikariDBPool or VertxDBPool, you can refer to the [Vert.x JDBC client page](https://vertx.io/docs/vertx-jdbc-client/java/#_configuration) for the config.
+First create a JasyncDBPool, HikariDBPool or VertxDBPool, you can refer to the [Vert.x JDBC client page](https://vertx.io/docs/vertx-jdbc-client/java/#_configuration) for the config.
 These classes are using the same configuration properties but not necessarily dependant on the Vert.x module.

+JasyncDBPool will automatically parse the jdbc url to populate the pool configuration if a JsonObject is passed with url field so you don't have to.
+You could still pass in a [ConnectionPoolConfigurationBuilder](https://github.com/jasync-sql/jasync-sql/wiki/Configuring-and-Managing-Connections) to its constructor for more control.

 The pool object can be wrap into a class as a singleton.
 The connection pool and session are composed with suspend methods where you should be running them inside a coroutine.